molgenis/molgenis-imputation/README.md

 The final results of this proccess will be at the ```results_impute``` directory.
 The ``` `pwd` ``` part in the paths is to make sure that the paths are absolute (pwd is the Linux command to Print the Working Directory).

 ## Add a new reference panel
-To add a new reference panel create a new directory in ```molgenis_imputation/resources/imputationReference```.
+To add a new reference panel create a new directory in ```molgenis_imputation/resources/imputationReference``` (or in any custom location in case you are using the ```--reference_dir``` option).
 The name of the directory will be the name of the new reference panel.
 In this directory, store the reference panel in Variant Called Format (VCF).
 The files should have .vcf extension.
 Moreover each chromosome should be in a separate file and the name of the file should have at any point a chr< CHROMOSOME NUMBER > part.
 The naming should be consistent for all files.
 For example:
 * 1000GP_chr1.vcf
 * 1000GP_chr2.vcf
 * ...